IainNZ/OldPersonalSite/_posts/2013-09-30-urban-planning.markdown

 * One residential \\( \\sum\_{j=1}^5 x\_{ij} = 1 \\) is -4 points
 * Zero residential \\( \\sum\_{j=1}^5 x\_{ij} = 0 \\) is -5 points

-We will need auxiliary variables to model this problem, but let's first review some integer programming modelling "tricks".
+We will need additional variables that don't directly correspond to a decision in the original problem, commonly referred to as auxiliary variables, to model this problem.
+Before we talk about that let's first review some integer programming modelling "tricks".

-### Modelling Logical Constraints with Binary Variables
+### Modeling Logical Constraints with Binary Variables

 In linear integer programming, all constraints must be linear in the decision variables.
 Solving non-linear integer programming problems is possible, but is significantly more difficult.
-The challenge of integer programming modelling then is to "linearize" all the logic of the problem.
+The challenge of integer programming modeling then is to "linearize" all the logic of the problem.
 Consider the following constraints:

 <div>
 $$